xenses/nanotest-py/README.md

 Nanotest v2 is a near-total rewrite, and as the major version number bump indicates, it is backward-incompatible with the version 1 API.

-Summarizing all changes and new capabilitis would amount to an (even) shorter version of the tutorial, so I recommend simply discarding everything you knew about nanotest and starting over.
+Summarizing all changes and new capabilitis would amount to a condensed tutorial, so I recommend simply discarding everything you may know about nanotest and starting over.